alloyzeus/az-wall/README.md

 - Automate All The Things!
 Including the coding.
 Reduce the area with error potential by removing manual code writing.
 - Single source of truth for the whole system.
-The documentations (including charts/visualizations), server applications, APIs/protocols, data schema migrations, configuration schema, client applications/SDKs, are all generated from a single source.
-No more lying documentations.
+The documentations (including charts and visualizations), server applications, APIs/protocols, data schema migrations, configuration schema, client applications/SDKs, and even deployment and publishing directives, are all generated from a single source.
+No more lying documentations, no more duplicated efforts to update an endpoint.

 ## Working strategy